chandos4473-cpu/relay-project-core/README.md

 [ ] Phase 5: Microprocessor Integration - Connect an ESP32 or Raspberry Pi to the bus.
 Use the microprocessor for simple looping, storing values and more complex calculations

 [ ] Phase 6: Relay ALU - Move away from microprocessors and create a full ALU from relays

+The BOM .csv file for the mainboard is in this repository.